CharlesIro1125/Automated-Pipieline-emr-livy-redshift/README.md

 <img src="https://github.com/CharlesIro1125/Automated-Pipieline-emr-livy-redshift/blob/master/dagvariables.jpg" alt="schema" width="1200" height="300" />

-The variables are used to create the rerquired resources.
+The variables are used to create the required resources.
 Since the Redshift cluster is created within the pipeline, a postgre psycopg2 database connector is used to establish connection to the Redshift database.

 An AWS Infrastructure as code module 'boto3' is used to build the required resources.
 Both boto3 and psycopg2 are python modules that needs to be installed.
 To install modules on python 2.7.